wicknicks/cuenet/README.md

 This means the server has connected to redis and MongoDB.
 Now point your browser to: [http://localhost:8080/](http://localhost:8080/) and the webpage will ask you to log into different websites so it can pull data from them.

+#### Tests

-(4) Start the java program from your IDE.
+Start the java program from your IDE.
 Run any tests in the src/tests/java folder.
 To test the discovery algorithm, try DiscoveryTester.java or Scratch.java in src/tests/java/test package.